 Map of Cannes.

-Most of the places the organised tours go to, can be done easily by bus and/or train.
+Most of the places the organized tours go to, can be done easily by bus and/or train.

 It pays to compare your cruise line shore excursions here.